Introduction

 Conclusion

 Based on our experience, public healthcare system as it is implemented in China works efficiently and you don't have to be worried about what happens when you get sick during traveling.
-Even in one of the poorer provinces like Tibet, everything runs without issues - I am sure that in places like Beijing or Shanghai your experience would be even better.

 The only thing you need to be aware is that probably very few doctors would speak English, but that should not be a problem given the number of live translation apps available on the market.